Complete Guide of Car Suspension System

 To avoid this situation, steer in the direction of the turn.
 Then, lower the speed by slowly releasing pressure from your brake pedals until you recover full control of your vehicle.
 Do not apply brakes, as this can worsen oversteer due to reduced back tire friction.

 Understeer: Understeer is the opposite of oversteer.
-This happens when front wheels cannot make a turn through a turning radius due to loss of traction by your front tires.
+This happens when the front wheels cannot make a turn through a turning radius due to loss of traction by your front tires.
 This condition makes your vehicle unable to turn.
 When turning on a wet road, your vehicle might continue moving in a straight direction instead of turning.

 The understeer can be determined by the difference between the angles of the tires and the desired angle to make the turn.
 However, some vehicles have been designed to have understeer.
 This is because the understeer can be lowered by reducing the vehicle’s speed, which is considered a safety measure.